ananyevm/bayestable/README.md

 ```

 ### Generating Default Table
-Now, let's show the results of three models in one table using function `bayes.plot`
+Now, let's show the results of three models in one table using function `bayes.table`

 First, we need to prepare lists to pass to the function
 ```{r}